zscaler/terraform-provider-zia/docs/data-sources/url_categories.md

 ---
 subcategory: "URL Categories"
-layout: "zia"
+layout: "zscaler"
-page_title: "Zscaler Internet Access (ZIA): url_categories"
+page_title: "ZIA: url_categories"
-sidebar_current: "docs-datasource-zia-url-categories"
 description: |-
     Gets information about all or custom URL categories.
 By default, the response includes keywords.
 ---